-STDs include infections where sexual contact is the only important mode of transmission, as well as infections that can be transmitted by nonsexual means and are not primarily considered STDs (e.g., hepatitis, MRSA, shigellosis, amebiasis, giardiasis, candida).
+The term STDs includes a range of clinical syndromes that can be acquired and transmitted through sexual activity and may be caused by various types of pathogen, including bacteria, fungi, viruses, and parasites.
 Drug users are at risk from STDs from both injection of drugs and taking part in high-risk sexual behavior under the influence of drugs.

 Needle-sharing injection drug use with an infected source is a risk factor for HIV infection.